tslight/cpick/README.md

 ## EXAMPLES

-Pick a number from 1 to 100.
+Pick a number from 1 to 100, using custom header/footer and limiting picks to 5.

-`cpick {1..100}`
+`cpick --header "My header" --footer "My footer" --limit 5 {1..100}`

-Pick a random word from the dictionary.
+Pick 5 random words from the dictionary, using the default header/footer.

-`cpick $(shuf -n 100 /usr/share/dict/words)`
+`cpick --limit 5 $(shuf -n 100 /usr/share/dict/words)`

-Pick a path in the current directory.
+Pick an unlimited number of paths from the current directory.

 `cpick $(ls)`